whoschek/bzfs/README.md

 restoring the production state from backup.

-In the spirit of rsync, bzfs supports a variety of powerful include/exclude filters that can be combined to select what datasets and snapshots and properties to replicate or delete.
+In the spirit of rsync, bzfs supports a variety of powerful include/exclude filters that can be combined to select which datasets, snapshots and properties to replicate or delete.

 The source 'pushes to' the destination whereas the destination 'pulls